 In how many days can I do the complete track?

-Bear in mind that the complete track has almost 10,000 metres of accumulated positive height gain and that it is 339 km long.
+Bear in mind that the complete track has almost 10,000 meters of accumulated positive height gain and that it is 339 km long.
 This is the best track you will find for touring Gran Canaria on a gravel bike.
 Therefore, we recommend you to be cautious when planning and calculating the time it will take you.
 Take as a reference previous routes you have done and your physical condition.
 There are some 20% gradients.
 If you are going to do the route in bike packing mode, check the gearing of your bike to climb these slopes with the bike loaded.

 ✔ Stage 1: Arucas – Las Palmas de GC – Telde – Valsequillo – Pico de Las Nieves

-Kilometers | 75 km aprox |
+kilometers | 75 km approx |

-Total ascent | 2.860 m aprox |
+Total ascent | 2.860m approx |

 % Asphalt/dirt tracks | 50/50 |

 The first stage of this spectacular route through Gran Canaria on a Gravel Bike begins in Arucas village, a beautiful town in the north of Gran Canaria.
 Next, we will go to Las Palmas de Gran Canaria by secondary roads and dirt roads, passing through Los Giles, with spectacular views of the capital of the island.
 Then, we will continue along the maritime avenue until its completion.
-Here we will advance until we reach the Telde ravine, from where we resume the path along a dirt track until we reach the historic center of Telde.
+Here we will advance until we reach the Telde ravine, from where we summarize the path along a dirt track until we reach the historic center of Telde.

 You can enjoy a video of the stage 1, but it is only available in Spanish.